Juice Up Your Game

 17. Sleep

-If you set a deadly hit sleep for 100 or 200 ms, it puts more meaning in that action.
-Brawl games do that a lot.
+If you set a deadly hit sleep for about 20 ms, you can hardly see that but it puts more meaning in that action.

 18. Gun Delay